WeChat: History

 By 2010, Tencent had already attained a massive user base with their desktop messenger app QQ.
 Recognizing smart phones were likely to disrupt this status quo, CEO Pony Ma sought to proactively invest in alternatives to their own QQ messenger app.

 WeChat began as a project at Tencent Guangzhou Research and Project center in October 2010.
-The original version of the app was created by Allen Zhang and named "Weixin" (微信) by Pony Ma and launched in 2011.
-User adoption of WeChat was initially very slow, with users wondering why key features were missing; however, after the release of the Walkie-talkie-like voice messaging feature in May of that year, growth surged.
-By 2012, when the number of users reached 100 million, Weixin was re-branded "WeChat" for the international market.
+The original version of the app was created by Allen Zhang, named "Weixin" (微信) by Pony Ma, and launched in 2011.
+The user adoption of WeChat was initially very slow, with users wondering why key features were missing; however, after the release of the Walkie-talkie-like voice messaging feature in May of that year, growth surged.
+By 2012, when the number of users reached 100 million, Weixin was re-branded "WeChat" by President Martin Lau for the international market.

 During a period of government support of e-commerce development—for example in the 12th five-year plan (2011–2015)—WeChat also saw new features enabling payments and commerce in 2013, which saw massive adoption after their virtual Red envelope promotion for Chinese New Year 2014.

 WeChat had over 889 million monthly active users by 2016, and as of 2019 WeChat's monthly active users had risen to an estimate of one billion.
 As of January 2022, it was reported that WeChat has more than 1.2 billion users.
 After the launch of WeChat payment in 2013, its users reached 400 million the next year, 90 percent of whom were in China.
 By comparison, Facebook Messenger and WhatsApp had about one billion monthly active users in 2016 but did not offer most of the other services available on WeChat.
 For example, in Q2 2017, WeChat's revenues from social media advertising were about US$0.9 billion (RMB6 billion) compared with Facebook's total revenues of US$9.3 billion, 98% of which were from social media advertising.
 WeChat's revenues from its value-added services were US$5.5 billion.

+By 2018, WeChat had been used by 93.5% of Chinese internet users.

-In response to a border dispute between India and China, WeChat was banned in India in June 2020 along with several other Chinese apps.
-U.S. President Donald Trump sought to ban U.S. "transactions" with WeChat through an executive order but was blocked by a preliminary injunction issued in the United States District Court for the Northern District of California in September 2020.
+In response to a border dispute between India and China, WeChat was banned in India in June 2020 along with several other Chinese apps, including TikTok.
+U.S. president Donald Trump sought to ban U.S. "transactions" with WeChat through an executive order but was blocked by a preliminary injunction issued in the United States District Court for the Northern District of California in September 2020.
+Joe Biden officially dropped Trump's efforts to ban WeChat in the U.S. in June 2021.